-- reviewing relevant Government policies, Ministerial Circular 3-2020, Local Government (COVID-19 Response) Order 2020, Local Government (COVID-19 Response) Amendment Order 2021 (Amendment Order), and better practice guidance and templates - identifying and reviewing LG entities' policies and procedures - assessing the public availability of LG entity policies and processes - interviewing LG entity staff responsible for assessing and approving hardship applications - reviewing LG entities' eligibility assessments and their timeliness.
+- reviewing relevant Government policies, Ministerial Circular 3-2020, Local Government (COVID-19 Response) Order 2020, Local Government (COVID-19 Response) Amendment Order 2021 (Amendment Order), and better practice guidance and templates6 - identifying and reviewing LG entities' policies and procedures - assessing the public availability of LG entity policies and processes - interviewing LG entity staff responsible for assessing and approving hardship applications - reviewing LG entities' eligibility assessments and their timeliness.
 We tested 10 of the 53 COVID-19 specific hardship applications at Belmont and 9 of the 70 applications at Rockingham.
 Northampton did not receive any formal applications - validating if LG entities provided the approved support to the eligible persons - reviewing LG entity complaint registers for complaints about the hardship application process or decisions - assessing if LG entities have processes to identify and address conflicts of interest in the hardship application assessment process.

 We audited compliance with the financial hardship aspects of the Local Government (COVID-19 Response) Order 2020, specifically whether LG entities waived interest and administration charges for people assessed as experiencing financial hardship.
-We did not audit LG entity compliance with the maximum limits on interest for ratepayers not assessed as experiencing COVID-19 financial hardship, or the Amendment Order.
+We did not

-WALGA, Good Governance in Practice: Implementing a Financial Hardship Policy - A Guide for Developing Administrative Practices.
+6 WALGA, Good Governance in Practice: Implementing a Financial Hardship Policy - A Guide for Developing Administrative Practices.